masoneike/OrangeStormGiga-CoPrint/README.md

 usb-kcm_stm32f103xe_53FF6A067189564955502487-if00
 ```

-Copy these values into the config:
+Open each of the following config files and add your device IDs:
 - `chromahead.cfg` gets the `usb-head` device ID from above, where noted in the file with `CHANGETOYOURHARDWAREIDHERE`
 - `kcm.cfg` gets the `usb-kcm` device ID from above, where noted in the file with `CHANGETOYOURHARDWAREIDHERE`

-Save your config changes.
+No other changes to the config files should be necessary on your part.

+Upload the new config files to the Giga through the UI

 ## Step 5: First Boot

 From now on, you need both the Chromahead **and** the original Giga print head connected during the first time the printer boots.
-Once the boot is successful and you see the normal Elegoo home screen without errors, you can then remove the original print head for the next operations.
+Once the boot is successful and you see the normal Elegoo home screen without errors, you can then remove the original print head
+for the next operations.
 I just leave my original extruder dangling on the gantry.

 There is probably a way to bypass this in the config, but I haven't researched that — it's a minor inconvenience to connect it at boot for now.